yamsinacan/PDA-Si-Composite-Coating/README.md

 **Embodiment A: "True Crosslinking" (In-Situ Method)**

-*Use this to bond the silica to the polymer matrix.*
+*Use this to bond the silica to the polymer matrix.
+GPTMS preferrable.*

 1. During **Stage I, Step 4**, add your chosen silane (e.g., GPTMS or APTES) to the nanoparticle/dopamine solution.
 2. The silane will bond to the silica nanoparticles while the solution is stirred.